Most bucks are gentle. Usually, they will not disturb their offspring.

 Why Should You Separate the Buck from the Doe?

-Preventing the repeated pregnancy is the major reason for separating the Buck from the doe.
+Preventing repeated pregnancy is the major reason for separating the Buck from the doe.
 Rabbits are prey animals.

 In nature, they can not survive long.
 The average surviving period of the wild bunny is 6 to 8 months in nature.
 Although the lifespan of a rabbit is 5 to 10 years.